An4ik/Python-TDD/context_manager/instruction.md

 6. Compare your answer with mine located in answers/write_into_file.py

 7. Congratulations, you have passed first level.
 Commit and push your changes.

-### LEVEL-2

-1. Look at the file change_directory.py

-2. Look at the test_change_directory.py in tests folder

-3. Run tests with command:

-    ```python3 -m unittest tests/test_change_directory.py```

-   As you see all your tests are failed

-4. Now, complete the functions in change_directory.py

-5. Run tests and all of them should be passed.

-6. Compare your answer with mine located in answers/change_directory.py

-7. Congratulations, you have passed second level.
-Commit and push your changes.

 ### LEVEL-3